 I knew to save my marriage, I needed to focus on my actions and to set structure in our lives.
-Our first mistake was the counselor.
+Our first mistake was the counsellor.
 Having failed two marriages, how was this person able to help save my marriage, when they weren’t able to save theirs?
 How is this person supposed to help you get your husband back when he is mentally and emotionally gone?
-If a counselor’s relationship is not one you wish to exemplify, then you definitely have no reason to be in that office taking advice.
+If a counsellor’s relationship is not one you wish to exemplify, then you definitely have no reason to be in that office taking advice.

-Sadly our counselor always believed that progress was being made, because we aired out what affected us, but failed to see that our marriage was breaking down even worse.
+Sadly our counsellor always believed that progress was being made, because we aired out what affected us, but failed to see that our marriage was breaking down even worse.
 What was simply happening was my husband and I was constantly bringing up things already discussed in our failing marriage.
 No progress was actually happening.
 And this occurs continually with couples who are trying to save their marriage.

 Restoring our marriage needed us to work together, but with him so far gone mentally, I had to start working alone to win my husband back.
 I needed to express gratitude for the simple things he did as a husband.
 I needed to work on a path that would help us move forward.
 We needed to stop the emotional roller coaster ride of bringing up past feelings which strained our relationship.
 It did not allow us to forgive each other, nor did it bring us any closer.

 Dragging my spouse to these sessions to talk about his feelings was not helping us in any way.
 Instead, I started focusing on him being my imperfect lover.
 The one I fell in love with.
-I started honoring him as my man, accepting his masculinity.
-I kept on being positive and supportive of him as a man, my man.
+I started honouring him as my man, accepting his masculinity.
+I kept on being positive and supportive of him as a man – my man.
 Encouragements and praise were out my lips instead of the usual negatives and little by little, our marriage was progressing towards success.
 My husband was getting emotionally stable with me.
 My marriage was being saved.